Your secret weapon against overwhelm & being ignored

 So, you need some extra insurance.
 Something to keep you from falling of the wagon.
 Something to keep you at it, until…

-The fat lady sings
+Keep at it until the fat lady sings

 You’ve probably heard this phrase before: